Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

 You should also test whether the contract transferred all of its CCD to the owner.
-|HostTest|_ has a number of helper functions for checking the results of
+|TestHost|_ has a number of helper functions for checking the results of
 actions it performed.
 This includes the |get_transfers|_ function, which returns a list of transactions in the form of ``(AccountAddress, Amount)`` pairs.